AmingAndrei/violence.website/content/factions/pale/infrared.md

     - Agents are trained in non-lethal conflict resolution, though authorized to escalate under directive.
     - Incidents involving high-risk threats are escalated to Ultraviolet.

-3. Black Box Oversight
+3. Black Box Administration
-    - Infrared holds exclusive jurisdiction over the Black Box.
+    - Infrared holds exclusive jurisdiction over the upper levels of the Black Box.
 Duties include routine inspection and calibration, security enforcement and systems diagnostics.

 Organizational Hierarchy